magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 functions defined in the `domina.core` namespace, which is the one we're going to use.

-The nice thing about `domina` `(by-id id)`, inherited from the underlying Google Closure Library (GCL) on top of which `domina` is implemented, is that it takes care of verifying if the passed argument is a string.
-As we anticipated, the `domina.core` namespace offers other useful functions we're going to use: `(value el)`, which returns the value of the passed element, and `(set-value! el value)` which sets its value.
+The nice thing about `by-id` and `id`, inherited from the underlying Google Closure Library (GCL) on top of which `domina` is implemented, is that they take care of verifying if the passed argument is a string.
+As we anticipated, the `domina.core` namespace offers other useful functions we're going to use: `value`, which returns the value of the passed element, and `set-value!` which sets its value.

 > NOTE 2: as we already saw, when a function modifies an argument
 > passed to it, by Clojure naming convention a bang "!" is added at